Yalan-Song/Yalan-Song.github.io/_pages/research.md

 ### Differentiable Global Hydrologic Modeling

 Global hydrologic prediction requires models that generalize across diverse climates and physiographic conditions.
-I extend differentiable hydrologic modeling to the global scale, enabling improved representation of hydrologic processes, climate sensitivities, and regional water availability worldwide.
+We extend differentiable hydrologic modeling to the global scale, enabling improved representation of hydrologic processes, climate sensitivities, and regional water availability worldwide.
 The resulting framework achieves a step change in predictive accuracy and efficiency compared with existing global hydrologic models.
 A 40-year high-resolution streamflow dataset over the MERIT Hydro river network (~3,000,000 reaches with a median reach length of 7 km) is publicly available at [Zenodo](https://doi.org/10.5281/zenodo.17042358).

 ![dhbv2-global](/images/dhbv2-global.png)